 import pandas as pd

-# Load data from multiple CSV sources
+# Load data from each platform

 google_df = pd.read_csv('google_ads_data.csv')